 Tidepools in Acadia

-Several areas on Schoodic Peninsula offers tidepools, like Frazer Point, Cobble Beach on Sundrew Trail and Blueberry Hill.
-To protect the small marine creatures, stay out off the tide pools and observe from the edge.
+Several areas on Schoodic Peninsula offer tidepools, like Frazer Point, Cobble Beach on Sundrew Trail and Blueberry Hill.
+To protect the small marine creatures, stay out of the tide pools and observe from the edge.

 Water shoes add extra traction when walking on the algae-covered rocks.

-Bears and moose are known to live in Acadia National Park though are rare so spotting one is a treat.
-Though Schoodic Peninsula offers a better chance to see one than Mount Desert Island.
+Bears and moose are known to live in Acadia National Park, though they are rare, so spotting one is a treat.
+Schoodic Peninsula offers a better chance to see one than Mount Desert Island.
 Acadia is home to a variety of mammals and about 300 varieties of birds.

 Ferries and Boat Tours at Schoodic Peninsula

 For a scenic cruise, find several operators originating out of Winter Harbor.
-From whale watching tours, lighthouse tours along with specialized boat tours dedicated to the puffins, getting out of the water is easy.
-Lobster tours where you eat your catch operate out of nearby harbors as well as guided kayak tours.
+From whale-watching tours to lighthouse tours and specialized boat tours dedicated to puffins, getting out of the water is easy.
+Lobster tours, where you eat your catch, operate out of nearby harbors, as do guided kayak tours.

 Kayaks are available for rent in Winter Harbor as well.